Kızılırmak Delta: Geography

 The Kızılırmak is the longest river entirely within Turkey and has the country's second largest drainage basin.
 The delta covers an area of about 56,000 hectares, of which 11,600 are wetland ecosystems and related habitats, north of the Black Sea coastal road in the Ondokuz Mayıs, Bafra and Alaçam districts.
 Bafra (80% of the district is in the delta) – which has about 150,000 people – is the largest of the three municipalities located in the delta; the other two are 19 Mayıs (15%) and Alaçam (5%).
 In addition to these three towns, more than 30 villages are located in the delta.
 Most of the plain is used for agriculture.
 From 2010 to 2020, water surface and built-upon areas increased, and the amount of arable land decreased.

 In the past half million years, the North Anatolian Fault has pushed up the southern part of the delta, and changes in climate and sea level have created an alternating cycle of lagoons and lakes in the eastern portion.
 A canyon cut into the previous delta platform during the Last Glacial Period has filled, and the delta is now a plain.
 For the past 545,000 years, tectonic processes have pushed the delta plain upward at about 0.28 mm per year; terraces then at sea level have been raised to 120 m above the present sea level.
 The present delta was not formed until the Holocene.
 As the delta continues to be uplifted, the region occasionally experiences minor earthquakes, though some larger quakes have occurred offshore.
 A 2010 study showed the coastline had advanced some time in the past, but as of 2023 it is retreating on average, mainly because dams built upstream (such as Altınkaya and Derbent) have reduced the amount of sediment coming down the river.
-The Yörükler coast accreted at less the half the rate the coast near Lake Liman eroded.
+The Yörükler coast accreted at less than half the rate the coast near Lake Liman eroded.
 Most of the delta's soil is hydromorphic alluvium, either Cambisol or Kastanozem, and there are dunes on the coast.